 If you are experiencing domestic violence

 If you are experiencing domestic violence/intimate partner violence, our SANEs are available 24hrs to provide you with services.
 Domestic violence services include a physical examination, injury documentation, referrals, documenting the assault, analgesic drugs for pain, and more.
-The examination may be scheduled by you, law enforcement, the hospital, your family/friends, an advocate, etc. One of our SANEs can be activated by calling us at (505) 884-7263.
+The examination may be scheduled by you, law enforcement, the hospital, your family/friends, an advocate, etc. If you have visible injuries for documentation, or have survived a recent strangulation incident, you can activate one of our SANEs by calling (505) 884-7263.

 Law enforcement does not need to be involved for you to be seen by us.
 SANE services are 100% free for victims and totally confidential.
 Your exam will be conducted in our clinic in a respectful, caring, and supportive manner.
 A trained crisis advocate will be available to provide other support for you.
 Advocates can answer any questions about restraining orders, temporary shelter, counseling, etc.